 Jungfraujoch, aptly named “Top of Europe”, is the highest train station on the entire continent.
 Not only is it located at such an impressive height, 3,454 meters (11332 feet), but it is set in a spectacular location right in the heart of the Bernese Alps.
 The station is surrounded by 4000m peaks and glaciers and will provide you with an experience second to none.

 If you’re coming from Lucerne and looking for an all-in-one uniquely-Swiss day trip, then a trip to Jungfraujoch is just for you.

 The first thing to consider in doing a trip to Jungfraujoch is the amount of time needed to travel.
 It is quite a long journey – approximately 4 hours one way.

 The best way to travel is by train.
-From Lucerne, you will travel along the scenic route along two lakes (Lungern and Sarnen) then over the Brunig pass, which itself is a journey worth taking.
-You will then descend the pass and head along the Lake Brienz, who’s blue color and mountain surrounds will have your filling your camera in no time.
-So, although this is a long trip, the trip itself is a big part of the experience.
+From Lucerne, you will travel along a scenic route beside two stunning blue lakes (Lungern and Sarnen) then over the Brunig pass, which itself is a journey worth taking.
+You will then descend the pass and head along the Lake Brienz, who’s blue color and mountain surrounds will have you filling your camera memory card in no time.
+So, although this is a long journey, the trip itself is a big part of the experience.

 Eventually, you arrive in Interlaken-Ost and then catch a connecting train to Lauterbrunnen before reaching one of the first seriously scenic stops below the Eiger at Kleine Scheidegg.
 Kleine Scheidegg is a mountain pass at an elevation of 2,061 meters where all trains to Jungfraujoch depart from.
 From this station, you will board a cog train (the cogs help the train climb the steep slopes) that weaves slowly on its ascent to Jungfraujoch.